schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 The API will put the device in OFF state before writing the setpoint for safety, then apply the new mode settings.

-For some functions, statistics reset command will be sent to the meter.
+For specific functions (mV/V/mA/Pulses), a statistics reset command will be sent to the meter.

 ### Various